 Show off your passion for animals on your pumpkin!
 To download our pumpkin carving stencils, simply sign up to receive free WWF email, including e-newsletters and alerts for the latest conservation news.

 There was a problem processing your request.
 Please see messages below for more information.

 Gray wolves are part of the dog or Canidae family, a group characterized by their intelligence and adaptability.
 Like other members of the dog family, wolves are very territorial, laying claim to familiar den sites, travel routes and feeding grounds.

 Bats emit high-frequency sound pulses that help them "see" to move and hunt in the dark.
 Many bats have unusually large ears or odd looking structures in their ears to aid in echolocation.

-For more than 50 years, World Wildlife Fund has been protecting the future of nature.
+For nearly 60 years, World Wildlife Fund has been protecting the future of nature.
 WWF's mission is to conserve nature and reduce the most pressing threats to the diversity of life on Earth.

 Once common throughout Africa and Asia, elephant numbers were severely depleted during the 20th century, largely due to the massive ivory trade.
 While some populations are now stable and growing, poaching, conflict and habitat destruction continue to threaten the species.